hofstadter-io/hof/docs/content/getting-started/install.md

 ---
 title: "Installation"
-description: "Download and install the hof CLI tool"
+description: "Download and install the hof CLI tool."
-brief: "Download and install the hof CLI tool"
+brief: "Download and install the hof CLI tool."
 weight: 3
 ---